 We invite photographers to use their talent and knowledge to make a vital difference in the lives of children who need it most.
 You can help us expand our mission to reach more kids by becoming a mentor.
 Our programs vary in length and commitment level but all will transform you as well as the kids you mentor.

-Required Skills: Our mentors enjoy working with kids!
-They come from diverse personal backgrounds and are good at being patient, energetic, and love to explore with their cameras.
-Our kids come from often difficult home lives.
-They need someone who demonstrates a genuine interest in them, cares about their experiences, is willing to listen and support them, and teaches them new skills both in photography and socially.
-Each mentor goes through training in the goals of the program, understanding how the kids are affected by their experiences, and how they can play a powerful role in bringing joy and new skills to their mentee’s lives.
+Other Skills: Our mentors enjoy exploring various environments with a camera, and they also enjoy connecting with kids.
+They are patient and energetic and come from diverse personal and professional backgrounds.
+Because our kids come from difficult circumstances, they benefit from time with someone who demonstrates a genuine interest in them, cares about their experiences, is willing to listen and support them, and teaches them new skills both in photography and socially.
+Mentors are trained to understand how the kids are affected by their experiences, and how they can play a powerful role in bringing joy and new life-skills to their mentee’s lives.

 If you feel inspired to help us ensure that this vital work continues to grow, please fill out our online application today to learn how your skills can help make a difference.
 We would love to have you join us!